 “Leave that to me, Pops.
 I can get the troops.
 There’s alotta guys I know itchin’ to take on these assholes.
 Once we gotta plan, they’ll be here.”

 I sum up the plan, “I think this is the best we can do.
 Tina can stay here to be on the phone, so everyone’s informed.
 Her dad will have to negotiate with Tito’s gang and stall while Pete and I keep an eye out for the other gang’s lookout.
 Joey’ll go into the City and get the manpower we need to rescue Tito and maybe his dad.
 Once we locate Tito, I’ll call Tina who’ll tell Joey to bring the assault troops.”

 Joey approves by saying, “Now that that’s settled, where’s an Italian pizzeria?
 I gotta eat.”

 All of us except Tina’s dad leave to eat.
 Pete starts asking Joey about the rental car, leaving me alone with Tina.
-Soon we’re in the back of the car, with the top down while Joey lets Pete drive to the pizza place.
-It’s the most harrowing part of the whole adventure, as Pete weaves in and out of traffic, which thankfully is light; he hasn’t gotten the concept of braking yet.
+Soon we are in the back of the car, with the top down while Joey lets Pete drive to the pizza place.
+It’s the most harrowing part of the whole adventure, as Pete weaves in and out of traffic, which thankfully is light; he has not gotten the concept of braking yet.
 There are tears of laughter and relief as we file into the pizza joint.
-Pete complains we don’t appreciate his best efforts.
+Pete complains we do not appreciate his best efforts.
 A pitcher of beer tops off our revived spirits, with even Tina enjoying a beer.
 I fall asleep on Tina’s shoulder in the back of the convertible, waking up the next morning in bed with Pete, while Joey snores on the floor.
 I needed a good sleep.
 When the prospects of this day hit me, I’m sober and serious.
 We came a long way to help Tina.
-I’m ready to do my best.
+I am determined to do my best.